 PROVIDENCE, RI – The Brown University School of Public Health is welcoming new leaders bringing global and national expertise to advance the school’s work on pandemic preparedness and mis/disinformation.
 These hires mark the ongoing efforts and commitment of Dean Ashish K. Jha to expand the impact and reach of the school across the most urgent issues in public health.

-Jennifer Nuzzo DrPH, Senior Scholar at the Johns Hopkins Center for Health Security, will lead a new effort on Pandemic Preparedness and Response at SPH, expanding a deep and accomplished Brown team to address the urgent issues exposed in this pandemic and intrinsic to every pandemic, to alleviate human suffering and economic loss.
+Jennifer Nuzzo DrPH, Senior Scholar at the Johns Hopkins Center for Health Security, will lead the Pandemic Center at SPH, expanding a deep and accomplished Brown team to address the urgent issues exposed in this pandemic and intrinsic to every pandemic, to alleviate human suffering and economic loss.

 Scott Rivkees MD, former Florida Surgeon General and Secretary of Health, brings to SPH unique frontline experience managing the COVID-19 pandemic in the nation’s third most populous state with the largest fully-integrated department of health system.
 He joins SPH as a Professor of the Practice.